 For one hour each day, we engage in activities that strengthen academic and social skills while providing a space for kids to be kids.
-We support children through elementary school – tailoring learning opportunities to the developmental needs of individuals.
+We support children through their elementary school years – tailoring learning opportunities to the developmental needs of individuals.

-Konojel oversees a collective of local indigenous women who run and operate their own microbusiness.
-This microbusiness provides a source of income to its members who plan, produce, and distribute their own product line- including textile goods and solar baked snacks.
+Konojel oversees a collective of local indigenous women who run and operate their own micro-business.
+This micro-business provides a source of income to its members who plan, produce, and distribute their own product line, which includes textile goods and solar baked snacks.

 The project is designed to create employment for San Marcos indigenous residents and provide business education and skills to empower these women to continue to grow and find ways to provide for their families.

 Their products are available for sale at the Konojel Restaurant (300 meters up the main path from the San Marcos municipal dock, on the left hand side, across the path from Cafe Circles), as well as in other shops around town, or buy online and support their microbusiness that way.
 Please stop in when you are in town!

 DONATE | VOLUNTEER

 'A life is not important except in the impact it has on other lives.' - Jackie Robinson

 DONATE TO KONOJEL